Infant and Child Cremation Urns

 Urn Characteristics and Considerations

-There are many decisions that only a parent can make, but making a decision in the wake of such agonizing loss can seem like an insurmountable challenge.
-Should you decide to display your child’s cremation urn in your home, there is a strong possibility that it will bring you a sense of comfort and closeness.
-Others may find the physical reminder a bit more challenging to bear on a day-to-day basis.
-Even before deciding whether you’ll display your child’s urn, you must mentally prepare for the phone call that informs you that the cremated ashes are ready to be picked up.
-Find valuable insight on this topic by reading our blog article: “What to Expect When You Receive Cremation Ashes.”
+There are many decisions that only a parent can make, but making any of those decisions in the wake of such an unbearable loss can seem like a difficult challenge.
+Should you decide to display your child's cremation urn in your home, there is a strong possibility that it will bring you comfort and closeness.
+Others may find the physical reminder a bit more challenging to bear on a daily basis.
+Before deciding whether you'll display your child's urn, you must mentally prepare for the phone call informing you that the cremated ashes are ready to be picked up.
+Find valuable insight on this topic by reading our blog article: "What to Expect When You Receive Cremation Ashes."

 Child cremation urns are available in a wide variety of shapes and themes.
 There are many online suppliers that can provide inspiration for a meaningful remembrance of your precious angel.
 OneWorld Memorials offers a selection of infant cremation urns in multiple colors and sizes.
-If you decide to keep only a nominal amount of ashes, our Plush Teddy Bear Cremation Keepsake perfectly captures the innocence and playfulness of childhood.
-Each teddy bear is stitched by hand, with button joints that make the arms and legs movable.
-The “In Our Hearts” Infant Cremation Urn features a heart shape, to memorialize the love you feel for the deceased.
+If you decide to keep only a nominal amount of ashes, our Teddy Bear Cremation Urn perfectly captures the innocence and playfulness of childhood.
+Each teddy bear urn features a beautifully hand-etched teddy bear on the front of the urn and is made from polished brass.
+The "In Our Hearts" Infant Cremation Urn features a heart shape, to memorialize the love you feel for the deceased.
 This heart-shaped cremation urn features a shimmering, pearlescent finish and comes with a cherry wooden stand.
-If you choose to add a special inscription, our custom engraving services provide ample room for the baby’s name, birthday, and a meaningful message.
+If you add a special inscription, our custom engraving services provide ample room for the baby's name, birthday, and a meaningful message.

 However you choose to memorialize your little one, his or her imprint will be left in this world and in your heart.
-Though his or her life was too brief, child cremation urns allow the memories to endure in a tangible way.
+Though their life was too brief, child cremation urns allow the memories to endure in a tangible way.

 You have no items in your cart